MicrosoftDocs/sql-docs/docs/relational-databases/search/query-with-full-text-search.md

 ## Compare predicates and functions

 The predicates `CONTAINS`/`FREETEXT` and the rowset-valued functions `CONTAINSTABLE`/`FREETEXTTABLE` have different syntax and options.
-The following info helps you to choose the best predicate or function for your query.
+The following info helps you to choose the best predicate or function for your query:

 ### Predicates CONTAINS and FREETEXT